 - Customize your INTEGRATIONS –

-OneDesk can connect to other applications, like Salesforce, Jira and TFS.
-We use Zapier to allow you to connect to hundreds of different applications.
+OneDesk can connect to other applications, like Salesforce, Microsoft, Jira, Zapier and many more.
 Single-Sign-On (SSO) is also available.

 - Add CUSTOM FIELDS –

-You can add custom properties to items or containers and add them as columns in the grid.
+You can add custom properties to items or projects and add them as columns in the grid.
 Field-types include date, choice, text, number and cost.

 - Customize FORMS –

-When you create items, you may wish to ask for certain properties.
-You can add (or remove) properties to the forms (including custom fields), change the order they appear, and whether they are required.
+When your users or customers create items, you may wish to ask for certain fields of information to be included.
+You can add (or remove) properties to the forms (including custom fields), change the order they appear in, and whether they are required.

 - Customize Your EMAILS –

 OneDesk sends out email notifications to keep your users and customers updated.
-You can modify how these emails look by adding a header, signature and logo.
-OneDesk captures email replies for discussion notifications, so you can set your reply-to and no-reply email addresses here as well.
+You can modify the content of these emails and how they look by adding a header, signature and logo.
+OneDesk captures email replies for discussion notifications, so you can set your reply-to and no-reply display addresses as well.